Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Decompose Agent Flows into Paths

-See Fig. \ref{fig:graphical_model_continuous_v1} as an example, suppose the flow output from the MIP model in Sec. \ref{sec:problem_model} for agent specie \(k \in V\) is \(x_{k i j}\) on edge \(e_{k i j}\).
-Let the integer flow after the rounding off process be \(x_{k i j}'\).
-Then, the linear program in (\ref{eqn:round_obj})-(\ref{eqn:round_flow_constraint}) will return an integer flow network with minimum energy cost.
-The objective function (\ref{eqn:round_obj}) penalizes the energy cost. (\ref{eqn:round_bound}) ensures the rounding off is happening upward, where \(\lceil x_{k i j} \rceil\) denotes the smallest integer larger than \(x_{k i j}\).
-The network flow constraint (\ref{eqn:round_flow_constraint}) should be maintained during the optimization. \(S\), \(U\), and \(M\) are the set of start, terminal, and task nodes respectively. \(N = S \cup M \cup U\).
+See Fig. \ref{fig:graphical_model_continuous_v1} as an example.
+Suppose the flow output from the MIP model in Sec. \ref{sec:problem_model} for agent species \(k \in V\) is \(x_{k i j}\) on edge \((i, j)\).
+Let the integer flow after the rounding process be \(x_{k i j}'\).
+Then, the linear program in below will return an integer flow network with minimum energy cost.

+The objective function \eqref{eqn:round_obj} penalizes the energy cost. \eqref{eqn:round_bound} ensures the rounding is happening upward, where \(\lceil x_{k i j} \rceil\) denotes the smallest integer larger than \(x_{k i j}\).
+The network flow constraint \eqref{eqn:round_flow_constraint} should be maintained during the optimization. \(S\), \(U\), and \(M\) are the set of start, terminal, and task nodes, respectively.

-Note that there is no explicit integer constraint here to assure that \(x_{kij}'\) is integer.
+Note that there is no explicit integer constraint to ensure that \(x_{kij}'\) is an integer.
 However, if this linear program is solved using Simplex-based algorithms, the solutions to \(x_{kij}'\) are guaranteed to be integers.
-Because of this, the minimum energy rounding off problem could be solved in polynomial time through a linear program (instead of an integer linear program).
+The proof is given in Appendix \ref{sec:appendix_integer}.
+Because of this, the minimum energy rounding problem could be solved in polynomial time through a linear program (instead of an integer linear program).